 Being Selfish Can Help You be a Better Parent

-Mothers and fathers are usually the first to neglect self-care to make sure that their kids have everything they need to be happy and healthy.
+Parents are usually the first to neglect self-care to make sure that their kids have everything they need to be happy and healthy.
 However, this can sometimes cause them to get to the point that they are tired, stressed, and even burnt out.
 This can happen even when the kids are in their twenties, even up to their thirties.

 Being a single mother, and not having any help from their father, I got to the point that I was doing everything for my kids and neglecting myself.
 I didn’t want them to feel that they were missing out on having the same experiences as their friends because their father was not around.
 However, the price of not taking care of myself because I was so busy taking care of my kids is I was not happy and was yelling a bit too much.